Exact Distance Oracles for Planar Graphs with Failing Vertices: Preliminaries

-\paragraph{Separators and recursive decompositions in planar graphs.} Miller~\cite{DBLP:conf/stoc/Miller84} showed how to compute a Jordan curve that intersects the graph at $\cO(\sqrt{n})$ vertices and separates it into two pieces with at most $2n/3$ vertices each.
-Jordan curve separators can be used to recursively separate a planar graph until pieces have constant size.
-The authors of~\cite{DBLP:conf/stoc/KleinMS13} show how to obtain a complete recursive decomposition tree $\TG$ of $G$ in $\cO(n)$ time. $\TG$ is a binary tree whose nodes correspond to subgraphs of $G$ (pieces), with the root being all of $G$ and the leaves being pieces of constant size.
-We identify each piece $P$ with the node representing it in $\TG$.
-We can thus abuse notation and write $P\in \TG$.
 An $r$-division~\cite{DBLP:journals/siamcomp/Frederickson87} of a planar graph, for $r \in [1,n]$, is a decomposition of the graph into $\cO(n/r)$ pieces, each of size $\cO(r)$, such that each piece has $\cO(\sqrt{r})$ boundary vertices, i.e.~vertices incident to edges in other pieces.
 Another usually desired property of an $r$-division is that the boundary vertices lie on a constant number of faces of the piece (holes).
 For every $r$ larger than some constant, an $r$-division with this property (i.e.~few holes per piece) is represented in the decomposition tree $\TG$ of~\cite{DBLP:conf/stoc/KleinMS13}.
 Throughout the paper, to avoid confusion, we use ``nodes" when referring to $\TG$ and ``vertices" when referring to $G$.
 We denote the boundary vertices of a piece $P$ by $\partial P$.
 We refer to non-boundary vertices as internal.

 \begin{lemma}[\cite{Vorexact}] Each node in $\TG$ corresponds to a piece such that (i) each piece has $\cO(1)$ holes, (ii) the number of vertices in a piece at depth $\ell$ in $\TG$ is $\cO(n/c^\ell_1)$, for some constant $c_1 > 1$, (iii) the number of boundary vertices in a piece at depth $\ell$ in $\TG$ is $\cO(\sqrt{n}/c^\ell_2)$, for some constant $c_2 > 1$. \end{lemma}